raluca-elena/telemetry-analysis-base/README.md

  `$docker build [options] PATH|URL`

-For example if you want to build a Dockerimage in the current directory you run:
+For example if you want to build a Docker image in the current directory you run:

   `$docker .`